AbdullahMPrograms/ReBind/README.md

 CURRENT ISSUES:
 - Fix not being able to use stremio keybinds when youtube is open - possibly related to static #IF WinExist design principle
-- Possibly fixed needs testing
+- not fixed
+- need to cycle active program still static

 TO DO LATER:
 - Make it so that you can send youtube hotkeys even when youtube is not the focused tab